 12. Using Observation as a Basis for Theorising: Children’s Interaction and Social Order

 13. Membership Categorisation and the Notion of "Omni-relevance" in Everyday Family Interactions

 14. Sacks and the Study of the Local Organisation of Second Language Lessons

 15. Categorisation Practices, Place, and Perception: Doing Incongruities and the Commonplace Scene as ‘Assembled Activity’

 16. On Sacks and the Analysis of Racial Categories-in-Action

 17. Harvey Sacks, Membership Categorisation, and Social Media

 Richard Fitzgerald is Professor of Communication at the University of Macau, China (SAR).
-He has researched and written extensively on methods of qualitative discourse analysis with a particular focus on Membership Categorisation Analysis and Ethnomethodology.
-His recent publications on MCA include Advances in Membership Categorisation Analysis with W. Housley, and a co-edited issue of the Journal of Pragmatics with S. Rintel and W. Housley under the title Membership Categorisation Analysis: Technologies of Social Action.
+He has researched and written extensively on methods of qualitative discourse analysis with a particular focus on membership categorisation analysis (MCA) and ethnomethodology.
+His recent publications on MCA include Advances in Membership Categorisation Analysis, with W. Housley, and a co-edited issue of the Journal of Pragmatics with S. Rintel and W. Housley under the title Membership Categorisation Analysis: Technologies of Social Action.

 William Housley is Professor of Sociology at Cardiff University, UK.
 He has published extensively on qualitative and social research methods, sociological theory, the study of practical reason, ethnomethodology, membership categorization analysis, social interaction and digital sociology.
 He is co-editor of Advances in Membership Categorisation Analysis with Richard Fitzgerald.